fuankarion/Vision17/Lab9-HogDetection/readme.md

 This lab uses resources from the [Multimedia Laboratory, of the Chinese University of Hong Kong](http://mmlab.ie.cuhk.edu.hk), you might want to check their website.

 To better approach approach the problem (read to get results above 0.0) we will operate over a very small subset of WIDER FACE.
-We will work only on face instances whose area is larger than 90x90 pixels, avoiding those who are rather small and/or have a significant amount of blur.
+We will work only on face instances whose area is larger than 80x80 pixels, avoiding those who are rather small and/or have a significant amount of blur.

 Once again most of the technical heavy lifting is already done, as the codebase for this Lab is provided and thoroughly explained by the [Visual Geometry Group at Oxford](http://www.robots.ox.ac.uk/~vgg/practicals/category-detection/).
-Read the tutorial and make sure that the technical aspects of their implementations are clear.
+Read their tutorial and make sure that the technical aspects of their implementations are clear.

 ## Data
-The subset of wider that we will use in this lab can be downloaded at:
+The subset of WIDER FACE that we will use in this lab can be downloaded at:

 http://157.253.63.7/lab9Detection.tar